qdrant/landing_page/qdrant-landing/content/documentation/faq/qdrant-fundamentals.md

 3. **Model Used**: Memory usage varies depending on the model used to embed your data.

 For optimal performance and memory management, consider these factors when using fastEmbed.

-### How does your cloud handle shard rebalancing when increasing the number of nodes?

-Our [cloud platform](https://cloud.qdrant.io) handles shard rebalancing when scaling out.
-However, it's essential to create enough shards beforehand to facilitate the scaling process effectively.
-For instance, if you have 3 nodes, it's advisable to choose 6 or 9 shards to allow for rebalancing upon extending your cluster, which wouldn't be possible with just 3 shards.